 If a workshop calls for tools or equipment out of the ordinary, e.g. die cutting machine, fabric paints etc I will provide it - face-to-face workshops only.

-Iron and ironing board - face-to-face workshops only.
+Iron and ironing board - my own face-to-face classes/workshops only.

 Sewing machines, rotary cutting equipment etc, sewing kits.
 Learners will be provided with a requirement list that will state the fabric and tool requirements for the workshop/class, All learners are expected to bring their own tools and equipment, to make sure it is fit for purpose, safe to use and in full working order.
 Learners will be responsible for their own equipment during the workshop and, for health & safety and insurance purposes, should not share equipment with fellow learners.

 What the group/studio/shop needs to provide/confirm: